 If you use the Allocate Cost setting, its value represents the total cost of the service element to be allocated back to Business Unit accounts.
 The distribution of that cost is determined by the associated Allocation Method specification.
 For instance, if the method is set to Distribute by Subscription, then the total cost of the chargeable element is divided by the number of subscriptions to it.

 The Standard Cost option, however, is used to define a predetermined unit cost for the service option group element.
 This cost can be used to assign a rate to a service that may vary from period to period, or as the expected costs defined in a budget.
 For instance, there may be a need to predefine a set of unit costs to be used for a particular period, but then change to another at a particular junction.
 Worksheets are the tools that enable these service rates to change over time.
 Similarly, worksheets allow for the definition of budgets for service over a specified set of fiscal periods.
 The values defined in this instance are not used in the cost calculation of a service option group element, but are used instead in reporting variance between budgeted and actual amounts.

-Activity Based Costing (see page 426) Using Service Builder (see page 139)
+Activity Based Costing (see page 509) Creating and Updating Services in the Catalog (see page 161)